wsargent/docker-cheat-sheet/README.md

 ### Mac OS X

-Download and install Docker Toolbox using the [installation instructions](http://docs.docker.com/installation/mac/).
+Download and install [Docker Toolbox](https://www.docker.com/toolbox).
+If that doesn't work, see the [installation instructions](http://docs.docker.com/installation/mac/).

 Docker used to use boot2docker, but you should be using docker machine now.
 The Docker website has instructions on [how to upgrade](https://docs.docker.com/installation/mac/#migrate-from-boot2docker).
 If you have an existing docker instance, you can also install the [Docker Machine](https://docs.docker.com/machine/install-machine/) binaries directly.

-Create a VM with Docker Machine, using the VirtualBox provider:
+Once you've installed Docker Toolbox, install a VM with Docker Machine using the VirtualBox provider:

 ```
 docker-machine create --driver=virtualbox default